“Kagiso dealt in ideals; it had never occurred to him that others might trade in vengeance.”

-When conflict mediator Lindi returns home to the country of her birth she is reunited with her childhood friend Kagiso.
-Suddenly the professional becomes deeply personal and they find themselves at the heart of the chaos.
-They have just days to save themselves and the country they love, even as events are set in motion that no one, least of all they, can control.
+Conflict mediator Lindi and her childhood friend Kagiso find themselves in the heart of the chaos, fighting to save themselves and their country as events are set in motion that no one – least of all they – can control.

 “A gripping tale of events spinning out of control in a country struggling to redefine itself”

 See more reviews

 “Pacy and stylish; immensely gripping – what a read”